Find a clinic

 2. Remove any batteries and dry thoroughly with a cloth

-3. In the event that the hearing aid came into contact with salt water or waste water, first rinse it with clean water
+3. If the hearing aid came into contact with salt or waste water, gently rinse it with clean water

-4. Shake all of the water out of the hearing aid.
-Important: The battery compartment must stay open
+4. Shake all the water out of the hearing aid; be sure to leave the battery compartment open

-After this, there is a good chance that the hearing aid will work after re-inserting the batteries.
-If not, then it's important to visit your hearing care professional.
-In many cases, it is possible to repair the water damage.
+After this, there’s a good chance that the hearing aid will work again after re-inserting the batteries.
+If not, then it’s time to plan a visit your hearing care professional

-For more tips on how to take care of your hearing aids, click here
+For more tips on how to take care of your hearing, be sure to check out our comprehensive articles on hearing aids, hearing care, and more!

 Author